SaumyaBhandari/Teaching-Object-Oriented-Programming-Java/Week7&8_Abstraction_and_Lambdas/Lecture Notes/Abstraction.md

 * **Cannot be instantiated:** You cannot create an object of an abstract class using the `new` keyword.
 * **Can have abstract methods:** These methods are declared with the `abstract` keyword and have no implementation.
 Subclasses must provide an implementation for all inherited abstract methods, unless the subclass itself is declared abstract.
 * **Can have concrete methods:** These are regular methods with an implementation.
-* **Can have constructors:** Abstract classes can have constructors, which are called when a concrete subclass is instantiated.
+* **Can have constructors:** Abstract classes can have constructors, which are called when a coqncrete subclass is instantiated.
 * **Can have final methods:** An abstract class can have final methods, which cannot be overridden by subclasses.
 * **Can have static methods:** An abstract class can have static methods.